 It’s not just male sports teams that are doing their bit for the cause, as the women’s Gaelic Football team smashed the £1,000 mark last week.

 The team is moving for Movember, with each member aiming to run 60 miles over the month, representing the 60 male lives lost each hour to suicide.

 And women from the rowing team are supporting their male teammates, taking part in some silly challenges because they can’t grow moustaches.

 After smashing several fundraising targets, some of the team’s members have even got their club’s initials tattooed on them.

 Although testicular cancer and prostate cancer are more commonly assoiated with older generations, it is vital that students understand the importance of checking yourself and not being afraid to visit the doctor if something doesn’t feel right.

 Testicular cancer is the most common form of cancer among men aged 15-39, and one in 20 men who are diagnosed do not survive it.

-Despite being a relativelty small university in terms of numbers, the Sports Union’s teams are making large steps in tackling stigams around mental health.
+Despite being a relatively small university in terms of numbers, the Sports Union’s teams are making large steps in tackling stigmas around mental health.

-The committment of teams big and small throughout the Movember campaign have shown that being part of the Bleed Green family is about so much more than playing matches on a Wednesday.
+The commitment of teams big and small throughout the Movember campaign have shown that being part of the Bleed Green family is about so much more than playing matches on a Wednesday.